Documents Required to Sign an Office Lease

 What kind of documents will I need in order to sign a lease?

-The documents that landlords require will vary depending on many factors.
+The documents required by landlords will vary depending on many factors.
 Some of the things that landlords generally require before they are willing to sign a lease are:

 - Tax returns for the last two years.